-Access means the ability of an individual to obtain health care services when needed, which is not the same as having health insurance.
-Americans can access health care services if they (1) have health insurance through their employers, (2) are covered under a government health care program, (3) can afford to buy insurance with their own private funds, (4) are able to pay for services privately, or (5) can obtain charity or subsidized care.
+Access means the ability of an individual to obtain health care services when needed.
+In the United States, access is restricted to people who (1) have health insurance through their employers, (2) are covered under a government health care program, (3) can afford to buy insurance with their own private funds, or (4) are able to pay for services privately.
 Health insurance is the primary means for ensuring access.
 Although the uninsured can access certain types of services, they often encounter barriers to obtaining needed health care.
-Federally supported health centers, for example, provide physician services to anyone regardless of ability to pay.
-Such centers and other types of free clinics, however, are located only in certain geographic areas and provide limited specialized services.
+Federally supported community health centers, for example, provide physician services to anyone regardless of ability to pay.
+Such centers and other types of free clinics, however, are located only in certain geographic areas.
 Under US law, hospital emergency departments are required to evaluate a patient's condition and render medically needed services for which the hospital does not receive any direct payments unless the patient is able to pay.
 Uninsured Americans, therefore, are able to obtain medical care for acute illness.
 Hence, one can say that the United States does have a form of universal catastrophic health insurance even for the uninsured (Altman and Reinhardt 1996).
 On the other hand, the uninsured generally have to forego continual basic and routine care, commonly referred to as primary care.

-Countries with national health care programs provide universal coverage.
-However, access to services when needed may be restricted because no health care system has the capacity to deliver on demand every type of service for their citizens.
-Hence, universal access-the ability of all citizens to obtain health care when needed-remains mostly a theoretical concept.
+Countries with national health care programs provide universal coverage; that is, health insurance is available to all citizens.
+However, access to services when needed may be restricted because no health care system has the capacity to deliver on demand every type of service the citizens may require.
+Hence, universal access-the ability of all citizens to obtain health care when needed remains mostly a theoretical concept.